jdyeakel/jdyeakel.github.io/teaching/ecology/section13.md

 <iframe width='100%' height='800' src='https://rdrr.io/snippets/embed/?code=%23Paste%20code%20here' frameborder='0'></iframe>

 > ### Discussion
 > 1. Given `beta = 0.1,gamma=0.05`, what is the outcome of the outbreak?
 Does everyone become infected?
+How is this relevance to *herd immunity*?
 > 2. Tune up the pathogen's transmission rate... compared to a lower transmission rate, what do you notice about the steady state of the susceptible population over time?
 > 3. What combination of transmission rates and recovery rates leads to larger/short peak outbreaks vs. prolonged outbreaks?